 The fine weather and the radiance of the other pilgrims caused me to forget the reason I was visiting Manzanar forty years after the establishment of the “relocation” camps.
 Over three hundred people had come to Manzanar including three buses from the Los Angeles area.

 The events of the day began with a small ceremony at what was the main entrance to Manzanar.
-Here to small stone gate houses now stand.
-There were built by one of the “internees” Ryozo Kado, after the war.
+Here, two small stone gate houses now stand.
+They were built by one of the “internees” Ryozo Kado, after the war.
 These and the old school auditorium (now housing road equipment for the county) are the only structures on the square mile site that used to house more than 10,000 “internees.”
 The ceremony was a memorial to Mr. Kado, who had been in ill health the last two years and died early in March of this year.
 A catholic priest of the Maryknoll fathers gave the blessing.
 The Maryknoll fathers had been the intermediaries between the “internees” and the United States Army bureaucracy that “guarded” and administered the camp.
 The priest himself was one of the “internees” (the words in quotes are the polite and antiseptic terms used by the news media at the time of the “relocation.”
 For “relocation” read “concentration,” for “internees” read “prisoners”).

 After the opening ceremony, most of the people followed a self-guided tour through the camp.
 The walk was about a mile to the other end of camp and along the way, many historical sites were pointed out.
 The Los Angeles Department of Water and Power (who owns the land) required the Army to destroy all evidence of the camp and return it to nature after the war.
 In true Army fashion, returning the site to nature meant leaving broken glass, old foundations and a dump pile of old dishes not even covered with dirt.